 Walther, Joseph B., and Kyle D’Addario

-This list is based on CrossRef data as of 13 september 2021.
+This list is based on CrossRef data as of 14 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.